rbtylee/tutorial-jsonc/tutorial/parsing6.md

 ## Depth-first search

 The function _*json_c_visit*_ is best illustrated by considering an actual example involving a nonlinear graph.
+The array example above fails to illustrate the path _*json_c_visit*_ takes through a JSON document.
+Recall from the documentation:

+> Visit each object in the JSON hierarchy starting at jso.
+> Nodes will be visited depth first, but containers (arrays and objects) will be visited twice, the second time with JSON_C_VISIT_SECOND set in flags.

-The array example above fails to illustrate the path a Depth-first search would take through a more complex data structure.
+A more general example of a Depth-first search would take through a more complex data structure.

-> Depth-first search (DFS) is an algorithm for traversing or searching tree or graph data structures.
-The algorithm starts at the root node (selecting some arbitrary node as the root node in the case of a graph) and explores as far as possible along each branch before backtracking.
+I am going to take the [Animated example of a depth-first search](https://en.wikipedia.org/wiki/Depth-first_search#/media/File:Depth-First-Search.gif) from [wikipedia](https://en.wikipedia.org/wiki/Depth-first_search).
+Illustrate below along with a JSON document with a similar structure:

 <table>
 <tr>